Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/index.md

 These results are mean to provide a baseline level of performance only.
 They are preliminary results from a draft white paper on this topic (Lecy, Van Holm & Santamarina 2019).
 See the replication files above.

+**Accuracy:** Preliminary results using naive bayes classifiers in the `quanteda` package in R on a sample training dataset.
+Overall accuracy is high, but that is common when a small portion of the sample belongs to the code category (e.g. a small number of cancer tests come back positive, so they are highly accurate but fairly useless if all tests just predict no cancer).
+See the [model assessment](https://nonprofit-open-data-collective.github.io/machine_learning_mission_codes/accuracy/) tab for more details.

+Sensitivity tells us how often we are able to correctly identify the codes (true positives in model / all positives in sample).

+Specificity tells us how often we misclassify cases that do not belong to the code (true negatives in model / all negatives in sample)

+**Charitable Purpose Codes from 1023 Forms**

 | Schema             | Code       | Accuracy | Sensitivity | Specificity |
 |--------------------|------------|----------|-------------|-------------|